Training for work

-Finding jobs that interest you
+National Careers Service Skills Health Check Finding jobs that interest you

-Use these profiles to identify whether you need any additional skills or qualifications to be able to do the job you want.
+Use these profiles to see if you need additional skills or qualifications to do the job you want.

 Types of training

-Short or one-day training courses
+Disabled Students' Allowances (DSAs) Short or day training courses

 These tend to focus on practical skills that you will need in a specific role or field.
 Examples of vocational courses include IT, construction, catering, hairdressing and hospitality.